TomaszWar/BankFiles/README.md

 This is Spring-Boot based bank application developed by Tomasz Wargala (UW Madison BS CS Student) in the summer of 2024.
-The backend applicaiton runs off a spring-boot server running on port 8080 that handles all REST API requests, The backend stores all data in a my-sql server ran on port 3306, using Docker (Docker myust be running to run the backend server).
+The backend applicaiton runs off a spring-boot server running on port 8080 that handles all REST API requests, The backend stores all data in a my-sql server ran on port 3306, using Docker (Docker must be running to run the backend server).
 The frontend of the project is run off Node.js on port 8000.

 -- Run Instructions --